-Although it’s just my husband and I, I consider a meal a success when he goes back for seconds (and bonus points when he takes the rest in for lunch!).
+I consider a meal a success when my husband goes back for seconds (and bonus points when he takes the rest in for lunch!).
 I don’t know about you, but I could put anything on pasta and it’d be a hit, but I don’t want to cook pasta every night!
 Here are some healthy-non-pasta recipes that will get the seal of approval from the not-so-healthy eaters in your home.

 4-Ingredient Chicken Enchilada Casserole

 This easy peasy dish only has FOUR ingredients!
 Save time cooking and shredding the chicken by picking up a rotisserie chicken the next time you’re at the grocery.
 All you need to do is layer the ingredients and sit back and relax (ha.ha.ha.) while it bakes!